 The eligibility index is the combination of a high school grade point average and a score on either the ACT or the SAT.
-A grade point average (GPA) is based on grades earned in a pattern of required college preparatory "a-g" courses taken during the final three years of high school, with bonus points for approved honors courses (excluding physical education and military science).
+A grade point average (GPA) is based on grades earned in a pattern of required college preparatory "a-g" courses taken during the final three years of high school, with bonus points for approved honors courses (excluding courses such as physical education and military science).

 Up to eight semesters of honors courses taken in the last three years of high school, including up to two approved courses taken in the tenth grade can be accepted.
 Each unit of A in an honors course will receive a total of 5 points; B, 4 points; and C, 3 points.
+No additional points will be awarded for a grade of D.

 A CSU Eligibility Index (EI) can be calculated in either of two ways: multiplying a grade point average by 800 and adding it to the mathematics and critical reading scores on the SAT or multiplying the grade point average by 200 and adding ten times the ACT composite score.
 California high school graduates (residents of California) and residents of WICHE (Western Interstate Commission for Higher Education) states need a minimum index of 2900 using the SAT or 694 using the ACT.
+A higher index may be required of residents of WICHE states for certain majors.
 The Eligibility Index Table illustrates several combinations of required test scores and averages.